• Skip to primary navigation

 Rinse and Soak the Rice

-• Rinse Thai glutinous rice several times in cold water until the water runs clear.
+• Rinse Thai glutinous rice several times in cold water until the water runs clear to remove excess starch and help the rice cook evenly.

-• Soak the rice in cold water for at least 4 hours or overnight.
+• Soak the rice in cold water for at least 4 hours or overnight to achieve the perfect texture.

 • Drain completely before steaming.